 - Organic content: Pins created or saved by you on your profile.
 Pins created or saved by others that drive people to your claimed website or account.

-- Source: What people on Pinterest are saving from your verified website.
+- Claimed account: What people on Pinterest are saving from your claimed website or accounts.

 - Device: What device people are viewing your Pins on.